huzaifarafiquee/basicJava1/README.md

 # basicJava1
-Classes and Objects in JAVA
+Classes and Objects in JAVA.
+Lets learn how to create classes and objects in java using OOP concepts.

 Define a class to represent a student.
 Include the following members:
 Data Members